-Depending on the interests and likings, visitors can choose their destinations for travel in Italy in October.
-While October is Italy is mainly famous for its many amazing food festivals, those who are not particularly interested in these festivals can visit central Italy or southern Italy, especially Sicily in October, since these would still be a bit warmer.
+Depending on interests and likings, visitors can choose their destinations to visit.
+While October in Italy is mainly famous for its many amazing food festivals, those who are not particularly interested in this and would rather enjoy a sea vacation can visit central or southern Italy, especially Sicily, as the sun still graces those areas during the month.
 The beaches in Sicily offer many good options for those who love water sports or just want to spend a day swimming.
-Northern regions would be much cooler, though there wouldn't be enough snow in order to enjoy skiing, so it's best to not visit Piedmont or the Dolomites in October.
-Central Italy is also a good option, but you should be ready to face a lot of tourists in the larger cities even in October.
+Northern regions are much cooler, though there isn't enough snow yet to enjoy skiing, so if it's winter sports only you're looking for, it's best to visit Piedmont and Trentino Alto-Adige later than October.
+However, mountains are still great for hiking during this month.
+Central Italy is also a good option, but you should be ready to face a lot of tourists in the larger cities even then.

 Festivals in October

-Sarga del Tordo: This is celebrated as a medieval modernization of an archery contest.
-This festival is celebrated in Montalcino which is in Tuscany during the last weekend of October, it's a tournament among the 4 neighborhoods of Montalcino.
+Sarga del Tordo: this is celebrated as a medieval modernization of an archery contest.
+This festival is celebrated in Montalcino, which is in Tuscany, during the last weekend of October: it's a tournament among the 4 neighborhoods of Montalcino.

 Halloween: Halloween is becoming famous in Italy for costume parties.
 See http://www.lifeinitaly.com/culture/halloween.asp

-Suggestions for October from one of our readers:
+Suggestions for October from one of our readers

-We were in Italy in October and it was very warm.
-We had to buy lighter clothes, since the clothes we packed were too heavy.
+"We were in Italy in October, and it was very warm.
+We had to buy lighter clothes, since those we packed were too heavy.
 I learned to travel in dresses, as does my daughter.
-OR, t-shirts and skirts or light pants.
+Or t-shirts and skirts or light pants.
 Bring less than you think you will need, because you will have many chances to buy clothing in Italy.
 I had to buy an extra suitcase to bring home the extra clothes and gifts.
 Don't worry about a jacket, bring or plan on buying a wrap or light weight sweater that you can wrap around your shoulders.
 Also, you can buy very beautiful leather sneakers that look like a walking shoe while in Italy.
 If you are in Rome especially, you will want a flat comfortable shoe because you will be walking on cobblestones.
 Hope this helps! "